MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/aligning.rst

 .. cmdoption:: -o PATH
                --output_model_path PATH

-  Path to a zip file to save the results acoustic models (and dictionary) from training to use in future aligning
+  Path to a zip file to save the results' acoustic models (and dictionary) from training to use in future aligning

 .. cmdoption:: --nodict